litarusso/AutosRUs/README.md

 ## T-Tests on Suspension Coils
 I did t-tests to find out if all lots together and each lot individually meet the requirements.

-The images below show that p values are greater than 0,05 at each lot.
+The images below it can be seen that p values are greater than 0,05 at each lot.
 Those are null because all p values are bigger than 0,05, so we can't believe the outcome.

 <img width="400" alt="Screen Shot 2022-12-11 at 2 01 59 PM" src="https://user-images.githubusercontent.com/111788394/206923455-5622a2dd-9b89-4768-b165-d41f827dcb6e.png">